{{flagHref}}

 What is phosphorus used for?

-Phosphorus is mainly used in fertilisers, chemicals and industrial products such as flame retardants, detergents and food additives.
+Phosphorus is primarily used in fertilisers, chemicals, and industries such as flame retardants, detergents, and food additives.

 How is phosphorus obtained?

-Phosphorus is usually obtained by thermal reduction of phosphate rock, whereby the rock is heated with carbon to produce phosphorus gas.
+Phosphorus is usually derived from phosphate rock through thermal reduction, where carbon heats the rock to produce phosphorus gas.

-White phosphorus is highly toxic and dangerous, particularly when it comes into contact with air or skin.
-It should be handled with extreme care.
+White phosphorus is highly toxic and dangerous, particularly upon contact with skin or air.
+It must be handled with caution.

-Phosphorus is essential for plant growth because it forms a key component of DNA, RNA and ATP, which are necessary for cellular energy production and reproduction.
+Phosphorus is vital for plant growth as it is a basic component of DNA, RNA, and ATP, which are involved in cellular energy and reproduction.

 About the author